 The EndNote desktop program is currently one of the most popular citation management programs at UCSD.
 The web version of EndNote is available freely, with a slightly upgraded version, also available at no cost, for UC, due to our site license for Web of Science.
-EndNote web can be used alone or as a compliment to desktop EndNote X-20, or higher.
+EndNote web can be used alone or as a compliment to desktop EndNote X-21, or higher.

 Accessing EndNote (Web)

-The easiest way to access it is to go directly to the EndNote website using the URL: http://myendnoteweb.com/
+The easiest way to access it is to go directly to the EndNote website using the URL: http://myendnoteweb.com/ and click on the Register button to sign up for an account.

 There are 4 main ways to get references into EndNote: